-- 9.4 Operations shall not occur during heavy rainfall or when soil conditions are above field capacity (saturated). - 9.5 Minimize machine traffic on sensitive areas, depending on soil susceptibility to disturbance according to the results of a hand test. (see figure 2).
+- 9.4 Operations shall not occur when soil conditions are above field capacity (saturated). - 9.5 Minimize machine traffic on sensitive areas, depending on soil susceptibility to disturbance according to the results of a hand test. (see figure 2).

-- 9.6 Operations shall cease when instances of multiple ruts in a limited area are created during unfavourable ground conditions.
-Ruts are measured using the linear transect system as defined in the Forest Soils Conservation Guidelines. - 9.7 During road construction, erosion and soil disturbance shall be limited.
+- 9.6 Operations shall cease when instances of multiple ruts in a limited area are created. - 9.7 Timber harvesting shall not occur on any area where the likelihood of soil water table increases following harvesting is high, and the risk that the reforested area will not achieve the regeneration standard is also high. - 9.8 During road construction, erosion and soil disturbance shall be limited.
 Effort shall be made to retain organic matter and soil nutrients for reclamation.